PEOPLE

 MICHAEL STEINER, AIA, ASLA, Principal

 Michael has significant experience in both architecture and landscape architecture and is a licensed professional in both fields.
-He is currently a founding principal at the interdisciplinary architecture and landscape architecture practice, Steiner Studio LLC, in Atlanta, GA.
-He also continues to work with Weiss/Manfredi Architecture/Landscape/Urbanism in New York City where he has been an architect, landscape architect, and project manager for 18 years.
+He is currently a founding principal at the interdisciplinary architecture and landscape architecture practice, Steiner Studio LLC in Atlanta, GA.
+He also continues to work with Weiss/Manfredi Architecture/Landscape/Urbanism in New York City where he has been an architect, landscape architect, and project manager for more than 20 years.

-Current and recent projects with Weiss/Manfredi include the CDSS Gateway at UC Berkeley, La Brea Tar Pits and Museum in Los Angeles, Cornell University School of Veterinary Medicine Expansion Project, and Hunters Point South Park Phase II.
+Current and recent projects with Weiss/Manfredi include UC Berkeley IGI/Bakar Labs Building , UC Berkeley CDSS Gateway, NJPAC Cooperman Center, and La Brea Tar Pits and Museum in Los Angeles.
 Michael was Project Manager for the Cornell University Sesquicentennial Commemoration Project.
-He was project architect for Hunters Point South Waterfront Park and the Brooklyn Botanic Garden Visitor Center, and worked as landscape designer on the Krishna P. Singh Center for Nanotechnology.
+He was project architect for Cornell University School of Veterinary Medicine Expansion Project, Hunters Point South Waterfront Park and the Brooklyn Botanic Garden Visitor Center.
+Michael worked as landscape designer on the Krishna P. Singh Center for Nanotechnology.
 He has been a member of the project teams for the Barnard College Diana Center, the Olympic Sculpture Park, and for competitions including the Taekwondo Park Master Plan in Korea, and Full Circle: St. Louis City+Arch+River.

 Prior to joining Weiss/Manfredi, Michael worked for Verzone Woods Architectes in Switzerland where he was involved in large scale regional research/planning projects as well as small scale residential projects.
 Michael also worked at the USGS Hawaii Volcano Observatory where he focused on volcanology geophysics.

 Michael studied at the Architectural Association in London and earned a Master of Architecture and a Master of Landscape Architecture from the University of Pennsylvania where he was awarded the Faculty Medal in Landscape Architecture.
 He attended Amherst College where he received a Bachelor of Arts in Geology with Honors.
 Michael is a registered architect as well as a registered landscape architect in Alabama and Georgia, a member of the AIA and ASLA, and a LEED accredited professional.
-He has been a guest critic for both architecture and landscape architecture at Georgia Institute of Technology, Cornell University, Amherst College, University of Pennsylvania, and Harvard University.
+He has been a guest lecturer for architecture at Cornell University and Amherst College, and a guest critic for architecture and landscape architecture at Georgia Institute of Technology, University of Pennsylvania, and Harvard University.